Sandeepgaddam5432/UnQTube-/README.md

    !python short.py -topic "your topic here" -time "30" -language "english"
    ```

+   **Note**: GUI version (`rungui.py`) is not recommended for Colab as tkinter interfaces cannot display directly in the notebook environment.

-6. Important: For videos with intro videos or short videos, you'll need a Pexels API key.
+7. Important: For videos with intro videos or short videos, you'll need a Pexels API key.
 You can get one for free from [pexels.com](https://pexels.com)

 # 🎥Run on local system
 ## Prerequisites